D5: Goal Dynamics

 Outdated Goals Stick Without Realignment

-If you never stop to re-assess your goals, you risk chasing things you no longer care about.
+If you never stop to reassess your goals, you risk chasing things you no longer care about.
 Regular alignment ensures your energy is spent on what still matters, not what used to.

-Reinvention Isn’t Rare; It’s Reality
+Reinvention Isn’t Rare; These Days, It’s a Common Reality

 👉 Want a refresher?
 Jump back to the 4 Principles →